tiaradwiputri/quiz-handson-c1/quiz.md

 ```

-Using `pred_value`, we've got the probability employee getting resign or not.
-Use threshold 0.45 to classify if the probability of employee getting resign or not more than 0.45, make it 1, if its not, make it 0.
+Using `pred_value`, we have got the probability of employee getting resign or not.
+Use threshold 0.45 to classify if the probability of employee getting resigns or not more than 0.45, make it 1, if it is not, make it 0.

 ```
 # your code here